paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ### Your Mission

-**Ready to go further?** Create and host your own Markdown file, then publish it with Docsify-This!
+**Ready to go further?** Create and host your own Markdown file, then publish and style it with Docsify-This!

-> [!NOTE]
-> This challenge takes you further, moving from styling existing Markdown content to creating your own!

 ### GitHub or Codeberg